You are now in the main content area

 Interview by Daniela Olariu (School of Journalism ’17)

-Miriam Valdes-Carletti, (School of Journalism’18), is a Weekend Anchor, Videojournalist at CTV News.
+Miriam Valdes-Carletti, (School of Journalism’18), is a Multimedia Journalist at CTV Edmonton.
+She was previously a Weekend Anchor, Videojournalist at CTV News.
 This interview was done when she was a News Writer at CP24 and Your Morning.

 How has your journalism degree helped you?